CodingBee77/database-engineering-course/README.md

 It can bring your database skills to the next level and let you design reliable and error-proof systems.

 Set up details:
-- database used: PostgreSQL run from the docker container
+- database used: PostgreSQL 14.1 run from the docker container

 ### Prerequisites:
 - installed docker

-To run postgres database in a container, use below command:
+To run postgres database with docker-compose file:
 ```
-docker run --name pgmain -d -e POSTGRES_PASSWORD=postgres postgres
+docker-compose -f docker-compose.yml up
 ```

-To enter the container:
+To enter the database inside the container:

 ```
-docker exec -it pgmain bash
+docker exec -it {container name} psql -U {username} -d {table name}
 ```

+### Project description:

+2 javascript scripts to automate partitioning for database with 1B rows.

+"create_partitions.mjs" - create main customers table and partitions "populate_customers.mjs" - populate data into previously defined partitions